harryhope/hooked-on-redux/README.md

 ## Getting Started

 ### Installation
-Hooked on Redux requires react-redux as a peer dependency.
+Hooked on Redux requires `react-redux` as a peer dependency.
 You'll also need `react`, `react-dom`, and `redux` if you don't have them installed already.
 This guide also assumes you are using npm and a module bundler like [webpack](https://webpack.js.org).
 To get started:
 ```
 npm i hooked-on-redux react-redux redux react-dom react
 ```

 ### Importing Dependencies
-Hooked on Redux works with redux and react, so we need to install all of the typical dependencies as well as `hooked-on-redux`.
+Hooked on Redux works with Redux and React, so we need to install all of the typical dependencies as well as `hooked-on-redux`.

-Hooked on Redux can also work with your existing react/redux app, so if you already have react and redux installed you can skip importing from `react`, `react-dom`, `redux` and `react-redux`.
+Hooked on Redux can also work with your existing React/Redux app, so if you already have React and Redux installed you can skip importing from `react`, `react-dom`, `redux` and `react-redux`.

 ```jsx
 import React from 'react'